kratapps/one-logger-kratapps-com/docs/docs/api/top-level-apex.md

 # Top Level Apex

 Don't publish logs in every method; it is recommended to publish only at the top-level Apex code.
-The best practice is to wrap your code at the top-level Apex in a try-catch-finally block to log unexpected errors and publish all the registered log events.
+The best practice is to wrap your code at the top-level Apex in a try-catch-finally-publish block to log unexpected errors and publish all the registered log events.

 ## Examples: Top-level Apex